hasura/hasura-discord-docs-bot/README.md

 I needed to write both a README and a blog post so let's double up, such is the life.

-If you work for or use Hasura, Clickhouse, Turso, Fly.io, or Ionic.
-(And more to come soon, see CONTRIBUTING) this bot will be useful to you, so come try it.
-If you use [Docusaurus](https://docusaurus.io/blog/releases/3.1) then the provided web-scraper should work for you.
-(Although Algolia has me curious, I found it half-way through this project.
+If you're more interested in running the bot, see the adjacent SETUP.md file.
+This is all OSS!

-Does anyone know if it's any good?
-Can I get it to spit out Markdown?)
+If you work for or use Hasura, Clickhouse, Turso, Fly.io, or Ionic, this bot will be useful to you, so come try it.
+If you use [Docusaurus](https://docusaurus.io/blog/releases/3.1) then the provided web-scraper should work for you, send me your companies docs, and I'll add them to the bot.

 I've also always been a production or GTFO kind of person, therefore the database I've deployed for this has a READONLY api-key.
 The bot runs in the [Hasura Discord server](https://discord.gg/hasura).
 Just use `/commands` in a Discord